openedx-unsupported/edx-developer-docs/docs/index.rst

 =========
 Have you been using or operating or using an Open edX site and found a bug you want to fix?
 We would love your help!

-A Few things you need to know:
+A few things you need to know:

 * `The contribution process.`_
 * `How to setup a development environment.`_